 It depends on the product: some are 5v, others 3.3.

-The circuits in our panels and USB interfaces work on both voltages.
-And they automatically adapt their TX voltage to the voltage level coming from the VE.Direct product (bmv/mppt/inverter/etc).
+The circuits in our panels and USB interfaces automatically adapt their TX voltage to the voltage level coming from the bmv/mppt/inverter.

-How much current can I draw from the power pin in the VE.Direct port?
+how much current can I draw from the VE.Direct port?